 What Makes Pet Food Sustainable?

 Choosing sustainable pet food isn’t about giving your pet “less” — it’s about giving them what they need in a smarter, more planet-friendly way.
-In Hong Kong, where most pet food is imported and heavily packaged, small choices can make a big difference.

 🥩 Protein Source: Meat vs. Alternatives

 The good news?
 Pets don’t need extremely meat-heavy diets to stay healthy.
 Nutritionally complete foods can include a mix of animal, plant, insect, algae, and upcycled ingredients while still meeting all their nutritional needs.
-Insect protein, for example, uses far less land and water and produces much lower greenhouse-gas emissions than traditional livestock.

 🌍 Land, Water, and Climate Impacts

 In contrast, insect protein can be grown using food waste, requires much less space, and does not produce methane.
-Algae even help capture carbon dioxide while providing healthy fats like omega-3.
-Choosing lower-impact proteins is one of the most effective ways to reduce a pet food’s environmental footprint.
+Algae can even help capture carbon dioxide while providing healthy fats like omega-3.

 📦 Packaging and Transport